 Livalo Side Effects

-Note: This document contains side effect information about pitavastatin.
-Some of the dosage forms listed on this page may not apply to the brand name Livalo.
+Note: This page contains information about the side effects of pitavastatin.
+Some of the dosage forms included on this document may not apply to the brand name Livalo.

 For the Consumer

 In addition to its needed effects, some unwanted effects may be caused by pitavastatin (the active ingredient contained in Livalo).
 In the event that any of these side effects do occur, they may require medical attention.

 You should check with your doctor immediately if any of these side effects occur when taking pitavastatin:Less common:

 - swollen joints

 - loss of appetite

 - sore throat